bookofproofs/bookofproofs.github.io/_sources/history/16th-century/dee.md

 * In 1590 Harriot sent Dee a copy of one of his books in which he had written "To my dear friend".
 * For a number of years Dee tried unsuccessfully to gain compensation for the income he had lost over the years.
 * He tried to gain an appointment as Master of St John's Cross which was approved by Queen Elizabeth subject to approval by the Archbishop of Canterbury - but this approval never materialised.
-* In 1605 Manchester was hit by the plague and Dee's wife and several of his children died.

 Born 13 July 1527, Tower Ward, London, England.
 Died 26 March 1609, Mortlake, London, England.